grzp/cpp_lab/README.md

 # cpp_lab
-This repository is for cpp learning only.
+This repository is for cpp learning purpose only.
 May contain not working code.
 It isn't recommended to use it at all.